hackjutsu/personal-blog/source/_posts/Scrum Basics.md

 Keep in mind that, we should separate "*delivery of business value*" from "*velocity of the team*".
 While the former is driven by the product owner, the latter is driven by the team.

+Find out more information in this [stack**overflow** post](http://stackoverflow.com/questions/33177365/should-defects-have-story-points-in-scrum).

 ----------

 @(Learning Cards)[Marxico|Agile]